USS MITSCHER

 Send an email

-On September 20, 1958, she had the honor of taking President Eisenhower and his presidential party and guests out for the start of the America's Cup Race off Block Island, Rhode Island.
+On 20 September 1958, she had the honor of taking President Eisenhower and his presidential party and guests out for the start of the America's Cup Race off Block Island, RI.

-On 9 February 1961, she departed her new homeport Charleston, SC, and steamed to the Mediterranean for her first 8-month tour with the 6th Fleet.
+On 9 February 1961, she departed her new homeport of Charleston, SC and steamed to the Mediterranean Sea for her first eight-month tour with the 6th Fleet.
 Such deployments over the next four years involved her in further NATO exercises as well as 6th Fleet exercises.

-In August 1964, while in the Mediterranean, she stood off Cyprus to aid in the evacuation of American nationals, then steamed through the Suez Canal to patrol the Red Sea and the Persian Gulf.
+In August 1964 while in the Mediterranean Sea, she stood off the island of Cyprus during the Battle of Tylliria to aid in the evacuation of American nationals then steamed through the Suez Canal to patrol the Red Sea and Persian Gulf.

-On 2 March 1966, Mitscher departed Newport for the Philadelphia Naval Shipyard.
-There, on the 18th of March, she was decommissioned for conversion to a guided missile destroyer, DDG-35.
-Re-commissioned 29 June 1968, Mitscher reported the same day to ComCruDesLant for fitting out at Philadelphia.
-Following more sea trials and shakedown exercises off the east coast, she reported to DesDiv 182 for duty in the Atlantic Fleet.
+On 2 March 1966, USS Mitscher departed Newport for the Philadelphia Naval Shipyard.
+There, on 18 of March, she was decommissioned for conversion to a Guided Missile Destroyer, DDG 35.
+She was re-commissioned on 29 June 1968.
+After sea trials and shakedown exercises off the east coast, she reported to DesDiv 182 for duty in the Atlantic Fleet.

 Submitted by Al Marquis, Historian